karolinarb/MachineLearning/ML_theory/1_Preprocessing.md

 e.g No, Yes -> 0, 1

 ### Splliting dataset into train and test sets

 ```python
 from sklearn.model_selection import train_test_split
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 0.2, random_state = 0)
 ```

 ### Feature Scaling

-    - Some models prefer feature data to be normally distributed around 0 (most neural nets)
-    - Most models require feature data to at least be scaled to comparable values
-    - Otherwise features with larger magnitudes will have more weight than they should
+Some models prefer feature data to be normally distributed around 0 (most neural nets).
+Most models require feature data to at least be scaled to comparable values.
+Otherwise features with larger magnitudes will have more weight than they should
-    - Example: modeling age and income as features – incomes will be much higher values than ages
+Example: modeling age and income as features – incomes will be much higher values than ages
-    - Scikit_learn has a preprocessor module that helps (MinMaxScaler, etc)
-    - Remember to scale your results back up

 ```python
 from sklearn.preprocessing import StandardScaler